box/kube-applier/README.md

 ### Environment Variables

 **Required:**
 * `REPO_PATH` - (string) Absolute path to the directory containing configuration files to be applied.
 It must be a Git repository or a path within one.
-All .json and .yaml files within this directory (and its subdirectories) will be applied, unless listed on the blacklist.
+Level 1 subdirs of this directory represent kubernetes namespaces.
 * `LISTEN_PORT` - (int) Port for the container.
 This should be the same port specified in the container spec.

 **Optional:**